dbojan/python-azure-ocr/README.md

 # python-azure-ocr

-2025-09-09-1
+2025-09-17-1

 ### What is it:

 Command line tool to use ocr from azure cloud.
 You need free azure account, and python.

 You can use azure 12 months for free, then you have to pay $1 for 1000 images.
-You **must move to** pay as you go (basic supscription - $0) after first month.
+You **must move to** pay as you go (basic supscription - $0) after first month, or it will not work after month.
 Be careful not to go over free amount of units.

-(20 Images per minute, 5k per month).
+(With regards to pages, azure ai vision(ocrv1), can ocr max in 20 Images per minute, 5k per month for free tier).

 ### How to use it: